ChannelizeIO/Channelize-Whiteboard-SDK/README.md

    - **Rename `.env.example` to `.env.local` and configure the following parameters:**

-   - **If you want to rename title from Channelize Whiteboard to [Your_title].
-Please make changes in src/i18n/en.ts .**
+   - **If you want to change title from Channelize Whiteboard to [Your_title].
+Please make changes in src/i18n/en.ts and public/index.html .**

+   - **If you want to change favicon icon.
+Please replace favicon.png in public folder**

    - **(Required) Agora App ID**
    ```bash